Novak Djokovic set for knee surgery which will rule him out of Wimbledon

 L’Equipe report that Djokovic will have surgery on Wednesday which would make his participation at Wimbledon, which begins on July 1, virtually impossible.

-But the 37-year-old could be fit in time for the Paris Olympics, with the tennis event also being played at Roland Garros.
+But the 37-year-old could be fit in time for the Paris Olympics, with the tennis event also being played at Roland Garros and beginning on July 27.

 Djokovic won an Olympic bronze medal in 2008 and has made no secret of his desire to add a gold medal to his glittering career record.